Pavanoct3/fubertaxi/README.md

 Unfortunately, you skipped Geography, and believe the earth is flat.
 The distance between two points can be calculated by Pythagoras’ theorem.

-# REST API Listens to XML responses and Produces Plain text response.
+# REST API Listens to XML requests and Produces Plain text response.

 To Book a Ride , use the below URI